NanxiiChen/wind-simulation-GPU/README.md

 pip install -e .
 ```

-Install additional dependencies. `JAX` is recommended for best performance, but you can also use `PyTorch` or `NumPy` backends:
+Install additional dependencies. `JAX` is highly recommended for best performance, but you can also use `PyTorch` or `NumPy` backends:
 ```bash
 pip install -U jax # for CPU
 pip install -U jax[cuda13] # for NVIDIA GPU with CUDA 13